fbessho/PyPoi/README.md

 **PyPoi** is an image processing GUI program written in Python.
 It stands for "**Py**thon Program for **Poi**sson Image Editing" under Apache License 2.0.

-It enable you to try Poisson Image Editing method interactively.
+It enables you to try Poisson Image Editing method interactively.
 Some examples are already ready for you, but you can also load arbitrary images and try it.

 ![demo gif](images/demo.gif)